Fight between Jonathan Allen and Daron Payne on Washington bench

 During the second quarter, when he fell 28-7, something unusual happened in the bench of Washington when Jonathan Allen Y Daron Payne they had to be separated by their companions after confronting each other.

-The broadcast cameras caught the defensive tackles sitting together arguing, until Payne got up and pointed his finger at the head of Allen, who responded by striking out with his right fist.
+The broadcast cameras caught the defensive tackles sitting together arguing, until Payne He got up and pointed his finger at the head of Allenwho responded by striking out with his right fist.

 Quickly other players from Washington they had to intervene to separate them while they both kept yelling at each other.